Q: Who is eligible to apply for this program?

 Q: How much money can I raise?

 A: Participants who reside in Los Angeles may raise a maximum of $30,000.
 Participants who do not reside in Los Angeles may raise an additional $5,000 in support of their productions to cover living expenses (for a maximum of $35,000).
-Raising the maximum amount allowable is not a requirement of the program.
+We recommend participants raise at least $20,000, but raising the maximum amount allowable is not a requirement of the program.
 In fact, many successful productions have not raised the maximum amount.
 Additionally, should the participant want to raise more, she can petition to exceed the cap via a formal proposal.
 Complete budgets must be raised before the start of the Workshop Intensive in May.

 Q: I have access to free edit time at a post-production facility.
 May I edit my project off-campus?